Estimated reading time: 7 minutes

 Visas And Residency For UK Expats In Dubai

-Life may be free and easy in Dubai, but expats still need visas to live and work in the emirate.
+In Dubai, life may be free and easy, but expats still need visas to live and work in the emirate.

 Tourists can land in Dubai on a 30-day visa, which can be extended another 30 days during the visit.

-For longer stays, expats need sponsorship, retirement visa or a golden visa.
+For longer stays, expats need sponsorship, a retirement visa or a golden visa.

 - Savings of AED1 million (£195,000)